F-T-Otaku/Auto-Health-Report/README.md

 ## How to use

 - ~~Fork my repo.
 (Give me a star if you like this. lol)~~
-1. Use my repo template and use your own repo.
+1. Use my repo template and create your own repo.
 2. Open your own repo and choose "Settings".
 3. In the left sidebar, click Secrets.
 4. Click New repository secret.